bmurrtech/IT_research/sentinelone.md

 ### Cloud WDR Questions to Ask
 - How are you protecting your servers and containers from malware and ransomware?
 - How do you or your IR, SOC, or Security team investigate incidents as they move across your hybrid cloud network?
 - Are you deployed in both an on-prem data center AND a public cloud?
-Khich Cloud Service Providers (CSPs) do you use?
+Which Cloud Service Providers (CSPs) do you use?
 - What is your mix of Linux vs. Windows servers (roughly)?
 What flavor of containers are you using?

 ### Cloud WDR Top Differences
 ![kubernetes_sentinel](https://i.imgur.com/NTJ9PbW.png)
-- App Control Engine prevents unauthorized code from hijacking your Ws and containers.
+- App Control Engine prevents unauthorized code from hijacking your VMs and containers.
-- Imutable Resource-efficient one agent protects the Kubernetes worker node, all its pods, and ail their containers.
+- Immutable Resource-efficient one agent protects the Kubernetes worker node, all its pods, and ail their containers.
 Complete visibility into containers, without the overhead of sidecars.
 - No kernel panics because our Linux and Kubernetes agents operate entirely in user-space, there are no tainted kernels and no kernel panics.
 DevOps can update their host OS at will without fear of agent conflict.